-In February 2021, the Boston chapter of the DSA democratically selected two external campaigns and two internal organizing priorities for 2021.
-We designed and discussed these priorities in a two-month-long process starting in December 2020.
-We have outlined the details of our process here, in the interest of transparency and for the free use of comrades in other chapters who are curious about running a priorities selection process.
+In January 2022, the Boston chapter of the DSA democratically selected two external campaigns and two internal organizing priorities for 2022.
+We designed and discussed these priorities in a two-month-long process starting in December 2021.

 The Gig Worker Referendum priority engages in Massachusetts’ politics and supports workers rights.
 Boston DSA has elected to join the campaign to defeat the industry-sponsored referendum that would classify gig workers as contractors and deprive them of labor law protections.

 A “Vote No” victory will mean a significant defeat for corporate “labor flexibility” schemes.
 Identification and mobilization of gig workers in the campaign and work with union organizing committees will strengthen efforts to unionize that sector and build our ties with an important labor sector.